Ann-tech/Lifeline_backend/README.md

 An engaging educational game designed to raise awareness about best safety practices during natural disasters

-# hng-task2
-A simple Rest API which performs CRUD operations on users resource.

 <!-- Back to Top Navigation Anchor -->

 <a name="readme-top"></a>